San Htwe: Political career

 He is a member of the National League for Democracy.
-In the 2015 Myanmar general election, he was elected as an Ayeyarwady Region Hluttaw MP, winning a majority of 62% votes and elected representative from Danubyu Township No.2 parliamentary constituency.
+In the 2015 Myanmar general election, he was elected as an Ayeyarwady Region Hluttaw MP, winning a majority of 62% votes and being elected as arepresentative from the Danubyu Township No.2 parliamentary constituency.

 He also served as secretary of the Legislative Committee and a member of the Public Complaints Committee.